 Step 3: Vision correction complete

-Brinton Vision’s medical technicians will provide instructions regarding type and frequency of eye drops and restrictions that you will need following surgery.
+Brinton Vision’s medical technicians will provide instructions regarding the type and frequency of eye drops and restrictions that you will need following surgery.
 Unlike LASIK plus its five other variations, SMILE is the only vision correction procedure that does not require wearing eye shields.

 SMILE patients usually report little if any discomfort during or after the procedure.
 Your vision may be blurry for the first few hours following surgery, but you will notice rapid and significant improvement shortly afterward.
 Most patients’ vision is good enough to drive or use a computer within four hours after surgery.
-We will see you for a follow-up visit the morning to make sure progress is as expected, but chances are good that you will be back to normal activities — only you’ll be able to see much more clearly!
+We will see you for a follow-up visit the morning after surgery to make sure progress is as expected, but chances are good that you will be back to normal activities — only you’ll be able to see much more clearly!